srsran/srsRAN_Project_docs/docs/source/tutorials/source/flexric/source/index.rst

 `FlexRIC <https://gitlab.eurecom.fr/mosaic5g/flexric>`_ framework that provides `O-RAN Alliance <https://www.o-ran.org/>`_ compliant E2 node Agent emulators, a NearRT-RIC and xApps written in C/C++ and Python.
 For the purpose of presenting the usage of E2 interface exposed by srsRAN Project gNodeB, we use the NearRT-RIC and an example monitoring xApp from the FlexRIC framework.

 Note that ORAN specifications are evolving and FlexRIC is under development with multiple tracks (i.e., git branches).
 Therefore, different versions of E2 protocols (i.e., E2AP, E2SM, E2SM_KPM) as well as xApp examples are present on different git branches.
 In fact, we found out that we can provide an end-to-end example only with `e2ap-v2` branch (commit: `0eac86b9ab16ba849470c748722978e8d7b94e73`).
-This code version, however, still requires a small patch (:download:`Flexric.patch <.patch/flexric.patch>`) that fixes issues with ASN1 criticality, allows for larger E2 Setup Request messages, and changes the name of the requested metric in the RIC Subscription Request message.
+This code version, however, still requires a small patch (:download:`Flexric.patch <.patch/flexric.patch>`) that fixes issues with ASN1 criticality, allows for larger E2 Setup Request messages, changes the name of the requested metric in the RIC Subscription Request message and prints the content of the RIC Indication message.
+Note that in this version of FlexRIC the name of the requested metric in the RIC Subscription Request is hard-coded and cannot be easily changed in the xApp.

 The FlexRIC installation is performed as follows: